Saymanning/Pewlett-Hackard-Analysis/README.md

 **Employees who are eligible for the Mentorship Program**

-To find the employees eligible for the Mentorship Progem, a new query was written in order to create a table named, "Mentorship Eligiblity".
+- To find the employees eligible for the Mentorship Progem, a new query was written in order to create a table named, "Mentorship Eligiblity".

 <img width="354" alt="Mentorship_Eligible" src="https://user-images.githubusercontent.com/78699465/114275349-3ed0bc80-99f0-11eb-8aa3-b28ef493e8ee.png">

 The result:

 <img width="579" alt="Mentorship_Eligibility_table" src="https://user-images.githubusercontent.com/78699465/114275457-7dff0d80-99f0-11eb-9f7f-dae5fcf3f3bb.png">

-Summary: Provide high-level responses to the following questions, then provide two additional queries or tables that may provide more insight into the upcoming "silver tsunami.

-How many roles will need to be filled as the "silver tsunami" begins to make an impact?

-Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?

-The summary addresses the two questions and contains two additional queries or tables that may provide more insight.

-The written analysis has the following structure, organization, and formatting:

-There is a title, and there are multiple sections.
-Each section has a heading and subheading.
-Links to images are working and displayed correctly.
+### Summary

+The data shows that there are 90,398 Pewlett Hackard employees reaching or, of retirement age.
+This appears to be a large number of roesl t be filled.
+A query to find out the total number of employees at Pewlett Hackard would provide better insight.
+It would also be benificial for providing more detailed data for the Mentorship Program to find out how many mentors are available and how many mentors for a specific job title.
+This could help the Mentorship Program be more successful if mentees and mentors are matched according to their desired career path and job title.